-A traveller’s guide to booking cheap flights
+A traveler’s guide to booking cheap flights

 Flying the friendly skies does not have to be expensive.
 No matter the destination or the airline of choice, there are a few tips and tricks that anyone can use to get a much better price than the one that advertised.
 With a little know-how and ingenuity, cheap flights are possible for any destination.
 Use these tips to get a cheap flight and have more spending money to make the trip memorable.